cynthialmy/cynthialmy.github.io/_posts/2026-02-27-self-evolving-ai-assistant.md

 - Memory search is sequential file reading, which will slow down as daily logs accumulate over months
 - No sandboxing: the assistant has the same filesystem access as Cursor itself

-These were scoping decisions, not oversights.
+Each omission was an explicit scoping choice.
 Each one reduced complexity without reducing value for the target use case: a single user, working in a single IDE, who cares more about transparency and self-improvement than channel reach.

 ---